Chow Hang-tung: Political activism and arrests

 Chow served as vice chairwoman of the Hong Kong Alliance, which organised annual marches and vigils to commemorate the 1989 Tiananmen Square protests.
 She was thrust into the limelight in 2021 because both Lee Cheuk-yan and Albert Ho from the Alliance were in prison, with Chow having become the new convenor.

 On 4 June 2021, Chow was arrested for promoting an unauthorised assembly on the 32nd anniversary of the protests.
 Prior to her arrest, she had urged Hongkongers to "turn on the lights wherever you are – whether on your phone, candles or electronic candles".
 The Scotsman considered her arrest as an example of the Chinese government's "crushing of dissent in Hong Kong".
 Chow was released on bail on 5 June, but was arrested again on 30 June.
 On 2 July she appeared in court, which adjourned her case to 30 July whilst refusing to grant her bail.
 After further bail denials on 9 and 23 July, she was granted bail on 5 August on the condition of posting a cash bail and a surety of HK$50,000 ($6,400), handing over all travel documents, and submitting a declaration that she does not hold a BNO passport.
 Her case was scheduled for 5 October.

 Chow was arrested again on 8 September 2021, after the Alliance had rejected a demand by police to surrender information regarding allegations that the Alliance was an "agent of foreign forces".
 Three other members of the Alliance were arrested at the same time, and a fourth one the following day.

-Also on 9 September, police froze ' worth of assets of the Alliance, and charged Chow, alongside Ho, Lee and the Alliance itself with "incitement to subversion", a crime under the national security law, over the banned 2020 vigil.
-On 10 September, the court rejected the bail application of Chow over the latter charge.
+On 9 September, police froze ' worth of assets of the Alliance, and charged Chow, alongside Ho, Lee and the Alliance itself with "incitement to subversion", a crime under the national security law, over the banned 2020 vigil.
+On 10 September, the court rejected the bail application of Chow over that charge.
 On 13 December, she was sentenced to 12 months in prison over the banned 2020 vigil.
 On 4 January 2022, she was jailed for another 15 months over the banned 2021 vigil; the judge ordered 10 months of the sentence to be served consecutively with the December sentence, meaning that Chow was to spend a total of 22 months in jail.
 The judge did not accept the reasoning of Chow, who defended herself, that she had wanted to "incite others not to forget June 4", not encourage a gathering, which the judge dismissed as "simply unbelievable".
 During the mitigation hearing the same day, Chow, who had pleaded not guilty, was reading from the memoirs of families of people killed at Tiananmen until admonished by the judge, who said that the court would not allow Chow to make a political statement.